Luke 12:22–34 . . . Bible Study Summary with Videos and Questions

 Jesus has been in the midst of a large crowd, teaching to various segments from time to time.
 In vv.
 1–12 (see our summary titled "Warnings and Encouragements"), Jesus addressed only his disciples, speaking to them about "the danger of hypocrisy."
 In vv.
 13–21 (see last week's summary "The Problem and Remedy of Greed"), his teaching subject changed to "greed."
 While the disciples would be tempted to shy away from boldness in the proclamation of the gospel, they might also be tempted to pursue material things.
 He taught that even those who are able to attain an abundance of possessions will find that life doesn't consist of them.
 But today, we see in v.
 22, Jesus pressing this same principle even further, speaking directly to his disciples, telling them how the principle should govern their own lives.
-(Be sure to watch this video clip from The JESUS Film, which highlights Jesus' teaching about today's passage.)
+(Be sure to watch this video clip from Jesus Film Project, which highlights Jesus' teaching about today's passage.)

 Don't Worry about Food and Clothing (12:22–23)

 In both opening verses, Jesus uses two word couplets: life/eat and body/clothing.
 Both couplets refer to physical life, one relating to food, the other to clothing.
 Jesus point: "For life is more than food, and the body more than clothes" (v.
 23).
 What a simple yet profound thought!
 There is "more" to our lives, he assures us.
 The key word he uses is "worry," Greek merimnao, "1. 'have anxiety, be anxious, be (unduly) concerned,' 2. 'care for, be concerned about something.'"